niolabs/docs/docs/blocks/properties.md

 - **TimeDeltaProperty**<br>Requires integer values in minutes, seconds, and milliseconds.
 - **VersionProperty**<br>Specifies the version of the block type.
 It represents the block’s version when this configuration was created.
 One should only update the version property of a block configuration once they have updated a block’s version and have confirmed that the block configuration works with the new version of the block.

 Some properties can take any type of input while others require specific types of input.
 The IntProperty can only take integers while the SelectProperty requires a selection from a specific list.
 If your property input is filled with the incorrect type of content, your block will not configure and your service will not run.
-Reserved block property names within nio are **name**, **type**, **log_level,** and **version**, and should not be used while creating blocks.

 For more information on applying these properties, please feel free to check out our GitHub repository for the nio framework <https://github.com/niolabs/nio/tree/master/nio/properties>.